arnewohletz/AllMyNotes/source/howto/python/sphinx/custom_class_style.rst

             * - Geordi La Forge
               - Deck 4, Cabin 12

 #.
-Add the class option to the directive, here :rst:`:class: read_bg_header`:
+Add the class option to the directive, here :rst:`:class: red_header`:

     .. code-block:: rst

         .. list-table:: USS Enterprise, Private Quarters Location
             :header-rows: 1
-            :class: red_bg_header
+            :class: red_header

 #.
 You may build the HTML doc to easier extract the CSS path.
+You will see that
+   the element has the specified name among its class attributes (e.g.
+   :html:`class="red-header docutils align-default"`).
 #.
-Define the style in your `custom.css` file:
+Define the style in your `custom.css` file, for example:

     .. code-block:: css